If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 It’s also great for those just starting with their online presence.
 At this stage, utilizing the same server resources comes with minimal drawbacks.

-Subdomains should not be confused with traditional domain names.
+Subdomain should not be confused with traditional domain name.
 Your chosen domain name is a big part of your SEO strategy.
 If you’re looking to purchase a domain name, here’s your complete guide to purchasing a domain name.

 Paid shared hosting plans typically cost between $3 and $9 a month.